Article Translations: (Spanish)

 Focus on the positive things about going back to school, such as hanging out with old friends, meeting new classmates, buying cool school supplies, getting involved in sports and other activities, and showing off new clothes (or accessories if your child wears a uniform).

-It's also important to talk to kids about what worries them and offer support: Are they afraid they won't make new friends or get along with their teachers?
+It's also important to talk to kids about any worries and offer support: Are they afraid they won't make new friends or get along with their teachers?
 Is the thought of schoolwork stressing them out?
 Are they worried about the bully from last year?

-Consider adjusting your own schedule to make the transition smoother.
-If possible, it's especially beneficial for parents to be home at the end of the school day for the first week.
-But many working moms and dads don't have that flexibility.
-Instead, try to arrange your evenings so you can give kids as much time as they need, especially during those first few days.
+Consider adjusting your own schedule to make the change easier.
+When possible, it helps if parents are home at the end of the school day for the first week.
+But not all caregivers have that option.
+In that case, try to arrange your evenings so you can give kids your attention, especially during those first few days.

-If your child is going to a new school, try to arrange a visit before school starts.
-And ask if your child can be paired up with another student, or "buddy," and if you can be connected with other new parents.
-This will help both of you with the adjustment to new people and surroundings.
+If your child is going to a new school, try to visit before school starts.
+For young students, ask if kids can pair up with another student, or "buddy," and how you can connect with other new parents.
+This will help you and your child with the adjustment to new people and surroundings.
 Some schools give kids maps to use until things become more familiar.

-To help ease back-to-school butterflies, try to ease kids into a consistent school-night routine a few weeks before school starts.
+To help ease back-to-school nerves, get kids into a consistent school-night routine a few weeks before school starts.
 Also make sure that they:

 It's normal to be anxious in any new situation.
+This will likely go away pretty quickly.
 But a few kids develop real physical symptoms, such as headaches or stomachaches, at the start of school.
 If you're concerned that your child's worries go beyond the normal back-to-school jitters, speak with your child's doctor, teacher, or school counselor.

 Parents themselves can be a little nervous about the first day of school, especially if they're seeing their little one off for the first time or if their child is going to a new school.